Ayomide-Philip/Form-and-Form-Server/README.md

-# Form and form server
+# Form and Form Server
-## Form
-  The form in this concept is that we are using it to show how the server would work.
+This project demonstrates how to use forms and integrate them with a server to handle submissions.
+The server processes the form data, showcasing how backend and frontend interact in a simple web application.